coderdude1/amqp-spring-boot/README.md

   4. fanout - broadcast to all queues that it knows about, regardless of routing key.
 Sorta kinda sounds like JMS topics?
   5. default - when we don't specify an exchange, known as the nameless exchange, or "", uses the queue name as the key

+## Queues
+Stores messages that are consumed by applications.
+Shares some properties with exchanges but has some additional props
+1. Name
+2. Duarble - not lost if broker is restarted)
+3. Exclusive - used by one connection only, and deleted when connection is gone
+4. auto-delete - queue is deleted when last consumer is gone
+5. args - some brokers use ti implemnent additional features like TTL (dead letter?)

+## Bindings
+Rules that exchanges (and other things?) use to route messages to queues.
+There can be 0 or more ways to reach a destination

 ## Receivers
 AMQP and spring support multiple ways to declare receivers.
 I'll try several different ways of this, such as